 Mental Health Consequences:

 Your confidence and self-worth may be harmed if you leave an unhappy relationship.
-You’ll feel as though your mind, thoughts, and emotions are at odds with one other.
+You’ll feel your mind, thoughts, and emotions are at odds with one another.
 You might feel depressed, and you’ll be mentally weary.
 Speak with someone or join a support group with others who have gone through similar situations.

 Effects on your worldview include:

 After an unpleasant relationship, your perspective on the world is likely to shift.
 After your toxic relationship has ended, you may feel anxious about the world for a while, expecting everyone to act like your toxic partner.

 You may believe that nothing can make you happy again, that you are incapable of doing anything correctly.
 And you begin to despise things you used to enjoy.
 Building evidence that the world is a good and secure place is the best strategy to reverse this trend.